Sajjon/K1/README.md

 ## Sign

-There exists two ECDSA signature versions, one which produces `K1.ECDSA.NonRecoverable.Signature` and the other `ECDSASignatureRecoverable`.
+There exists two ECDSA signature versions, one which produces `K1.ECDSA.NonRecoverable.Signature` and the other `K1.ECDSA.Recoverable.Signature`.

 Given a private key and message: